 These paleo cranberry bliss bars are just that: bliss!
 These vegan cranberry bliss bars are a grain-, gluten-, and dairy-free paleo Starbucks copycat recipe that’s perfect for the holidays.
 Blondies, layered with “cream cheese” frosting, topped with dried cranberries, these paleo cranberry bliss bars are so delicious.
 You’ll love these vegan cranberry bliss bars because they’re a holiday treat that are totally guilt-free!
-Easy to make with a high-speed blender like a Vitamix [<– affiliate link!]
+Easy to make with a high-speed blender like a Vitamix.

 I hate ordering cutesy names off a menu.
 In fact, most of the time I refuse.

 I simply refuse to order the cutesy, cutesy names.
+Sorry, not sorry.
 I find them unnecessary and embarrassing, and I feel like a tourist in a Hawaiian shirt in the middle of Times Square when I’m forced to recite the names.
 With one exception.

 The cranberry bliss bar.
 And sure, it’s not too novelty, but that “bliss” in there?
 Is it really necessary?

 Well, it turns out… it totally is.
 These paleo cranberry bliss bars, with their gluten-free blondie crust, dotted with sweet-tart dried cranberries and their white chocolate-cream cheese frosting?
 Pure bliss.
 Descriptor absolutely necessary.

 The problem, though, is that they’re loaded with sugar and processed flour and conventional dairy, so the bliss ends after the last bite.
 After that?
 I’m lamenting the “diet creep” that’s taken over our holidays, making exceptions from our otherwise paleo diet more and more often since we’ll do a Whole30 in January, right?